🏍️ Day 6 – Forgotten Villages, Windswept Lighthouses & Trad Tunes in Ballyshannon 🌬️🎶

 Date: May 7th, 2025

-Day 6 kicked off under bright skies and a slight chill — ideal riding conditions.
-I started the day by inflating my rear tyre once again before exploring more of Achill Island, which feels like riding through a postcard that someone forgot to finish. 🏞️
+Day 6 kicked off under bright skies and a slight chill — ideal riding conditions along the Wild Atlantic Way.
+I started the day by inflating my rear tyre once again.
+Then I explored more of Achill Island.
+It feels like riding through a postcard that someone forgot to finish. 🏞️

-First stop: the abandoned village near Keem Bay — a hauntingly beautiful stretch of crumbled stone homes, now swallowed by the hills.
+First stop: the abandoned village near Keem Bay.
+It is a hauntingly beautiful stretch of crumbled stone homes.
+These homes are now swallowed by the hills.
 Walking among the ruins, you can almost hear the whispers of the past.
 The silence here wasn’t empty… it was full of something ancient. 🏚️🌾

 From there, I wound my way to the dazzling turquoise waters of Keem Bay.
 A hidden gem tucked between dramatic cliffs, it looked more Caribbean than County Mayo.
+This beautiful stop is part of the stunning Wild Atlantic Way.
 If it weren’t for the sheep staring at me like I was lost, I might’ve stayed all day. 🐑🌊

-Then, it was northbound again — hugging the coast to Blacksod Lighthouse, standing proud at the tip of the Mullet Peninsula.
+Then, it was northbound again along the Wild Atlantic Way.
+It hugged the coast to Blacksod Lighthouse.
+The lighthouse stands proud at the tip of the Mullet Peninsula.
 Wind battered the shore, gulls screamed above, and the Atlantic reminded me just how far from home I really was. 🌬️💨

-Next came a string of wonderfully odd and fascinating sights:
+Next came a string of wonderfully odd and fascinating sights along the famous Wild Atlantic Way:

 - St. Deirbhile’s Well – where legend says wishes come true.
 (No, I didn’t wish for a new bike… yet.)